vuepress/core/docs/reference/plugin/palette.md

 }
 ```

+### Usage of Palette

-Import the palette and style in the `Layout.vue` of your theme:
+Import the plugin's palette file where your theme needs to use the corresponding variables, such as in the `Layout.vue` file:

 ```vue
 <template>